• Menu

 Level 1 checks

 Level one checks are conducted within a state are name-based checks.
-They involve a search in the history of an applicant as well as any local or at6ate criminal history.
-The search will also include checking if your name is on the national sex offender registry.
-Sometimes the search can extend up to an applicant’s credit history.
+They involve a search in the history of an applicant as well as any local or at state criminal history.
+Have it in mind that these checks tend to include employment history, criminal records, and the sex offender registry.

 Level 2 checks